 - Guaranteed Exit

 It’s unlikely that a change in management will be written into a term sheet since a company’s Board of Directors can replace a CEO regardless.
-However, you should be concerned if your investor includes a change in management term without prior discussion regarding its inclusion.
-If you see a change in management term that you did not previously agree upon with your investor, make sure that it is removed.
+However, you should be concerned if your investor includes a management term change without prior discussion regarding its inclusion.
+If you see a management term change that you did not previously agree upon with your investor discuss this, understand it and make sure you agree with the provision.

 With so many moving parts to a term sheet negotiation, it can be easy to overlook small details or potential red flags.
-However, as long as you’ve identified your most important points of negotiation and are confident with the investors that you are bringing on, you will be on the right track to successfully negotiating a term sheet and exponentially growing your business.
+However, as long as you’ve identified your most important negotiation points and are confident with the investors you are bringing on, you will be on the right track to successfully negotiating a term sheet.

 How do I Gain the Upper Hand in a Term Sheet Negotiation?